-The air we breathe, the water we drink and use, and the food we consume have big impact on our well-being.
-Our interactions with the environment are complex and not always healthy – we come into contact with chemicals, radiation, microbes, and physical forces on a daily basis.
+The air we breathe, the water we drink, and the food we eat all impact our health and well-being.
+Our interactions with the environment are complex and not always healthy – we come into contact with chemicals, microbes, and other physical forces like climate change on a daily basis.

 For more blog posts, check out our Front Lines Blog section.